nmshd/documentation/_docs_use-cases/use-case-transport-reject-identitydeletionprocess.md

 {% include properties_list.html %}

 This use case allows you to reject an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) that was started via the Backbone Admin UI for your own Identity.
+The respective IdentityDeletionProcess has the `status` `"WaitingForApproval"` and can either be [approved]({% link _docs_use-cases/use-case-transport-approve-identitydeletionprocess.md %}) or rejected.

 ## On Success

-- Moves the IdentityDeletionProcess in status `"Rejected"`
+- Changes the `status` of the IdentityDeletionProcess from `"WaitingForApproval"` to `"Rejected"`
 - Returns the rejected IdentityDeletionProcess

 ## On Failure

-- No IdentityDeletionProcess can be rejected if non was started via the Backbone Admin UI, i.e. no IdentityDeletionProcess in `status` `"WaitingForApproval"` exists for this Identity.
+- No IdentityDeletionProcess can be rejected if none was started via the Backbone Admin UI, i.e. no IdentityDeletionProcess in `status` `"WaitingForApproval"` exists for this Identity.